Request your copy today of the most valuable Social Security book in print.

 FREE GIFT #2: The Workbook...Nuts and Bolts for a Luxury Retirement on Your Social Security

 Claim your book-and-bonuses package today by clicking the "ADD TO CART" button below.
-Again, you'll receive digital copies of the White Paper (with all the details of the claiming strategy for a February 1 deadline), and the Workbook immediately after you place your order.
+Again, you'll receive digital copies of the White Paper, and the Workbook immediately after you place your order.

 Then, soon after, a printed version of Retire in Luxury on Your Social Security will arrive in your mailbox.